joelindra/originx/README.md

 ### Supports:
 - Single target domain input.
 - Mass target input from a file.
-- Automated subdomain enumeration and validation from a target domain.
+- Mass target by enumerate subdomain from inputed target

 ## Installation
 Ensure you have the necessary dependencies installed: